 - The area of redness surrounding the boil begins spreading.

-- You have diabetes, a heart murmur, a problem with your immune system, or are taking immune-suppressing medications when you develop a boil.
+- The child has diabetes, a heart murmur, a problem with his/her immune system, or is taking immune-suppressing medications when the boil develops.

-- You have had repeated outbreaks of boils.
+- The child has had repeated outbreaks of boils.

-Community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) is a strain of staph bacteria resistant to antibiotics in the penicillin family, which have been the cornerstone of antibiotic therapy for staph and skin infections for decades.
+Community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) is a strain of "staph" bacteria resistant to antibiotics in the penicillin family, which have been the cornerstone of antibiotic therapy for staph and skin infections for decades.
 CA-MRSA previously infected only small segments of the population, such as health care workers and persons using injection drugs.
 However, CA-MRSA is now a common cause of skin infections in the general population.
 While CA-MRSA bacteria are resistant to penicillin and penicillin-related antibiotics, most staph infections with CA-MRSA can be easily treated by health care practitioners using local skin care and commonly available non-penicillin-family antibiotics.
 Rarely, CA-MRSA can cause serious skin and soft tissue (deeper) infections.
 Staph infections typically start as small red bumps or pus-filled bumps, which can rapidly turn into deep, painful sores.
-If you see a red bump or pus-filled bump on the skin that is worsening or showing any signs of infection (ie, the area becomes increasingly painful, red, or swollen), see your doctor right away.
-Many people believe incorrectly that these bumps are the result of a spider bite.
+If you see a red bump or pus-filled bump on your child's skin that is worsening or showing any signs of infection (ie, the area becomes increasingly painful, red, or swollen), see the child's doctor right away.
+Many people believe incorrectly that these bumps are the result of a spider bite when they arrive at the doctor's office.
 Your doctor may need to test (culture) infected skin for MRSA before starting antibiotics.
-If you have a skin problem that resembles a CA-MRSA infection or a culture that is positive for MRSA, your doctor may need to provide local skin care and prescribe oral antibiotics.
-To prevent spread of infection to others, infected wounds, hands, and other exposed body areas should be kept clean, and wounds should be covered during therapy.
+If your child has a skin problem that resembles a CA-MRSA infection or a culture that is positive for MRSA, the doctor may need to provide local skin care and prescribe oral antibiotics.
+To prevent spread of infection to others, infected wounds, hands, and other exposed body areas should be kept clean and wounds should be covered during therapy.

-Your physician may choose to collect a swab of the pus for laboratory analysis and swabs from other areas of the body (nose, armpits, and/or anus and genital area) to determine if you are a carrier of staph.
-If you are a carrier, your doctor may prescribe a topical medication applied to the inside of the nose and/or oral antibiotics for several days.
-These measures can help prevent a recurrence of the boil(s) and decrease the possibility that you may unknowingly spread the germ to others.
-If your doctor prescribes antibiotics, be sure to take the full course of treatment to avoid the development of bacterial resistance to the antibiotic.
+The child's physician may choose to collect a swab of the pus for laboratory analysis and swabs from other areas of the body (nose, armpits, and/or anus and genital area) to determine if he or she is a carrier of staph.
+If the child is a carrier, the doctor may prescribe a topical medication applied to the inside of the nose and/or oral antibiotics for several days.
+These measures can help to prevent a recurrence of the boil(s) and to decrease the possibility that the child may unknowingly spread the germ to others.
+If your child's doctor prescribes antibiotics, be sure the child takes the full course of treatment.